Mini-XML 4.0 Programming Manual

 Save an XML tree to an allocated string.

-char *mxmlSaveAllocString(mxml_node_t *node, mxml_save_cb_t cb);
+char *mxmlSaveAllocString(mxml_node_t *node, mxml_options_t *options);

 Parameters